oracle-livelabs/apex/forms-to-apex-adb/3-setup-database-objects/3-setup-database-objects.md

     ![Data Insert File](images/data-insert-file.png " ")

 4. The two scripts are now uploaded to the SQL Scripts Workspace page.
 You need to run them to create and populate the database objects.
-At the **forms\_conversion\_ddl.sql** script level, Click the orange arrow under the label **Run** and then **Run Now** to confirm.
+At the **forms\_conversion\_ddl.sql** script level, Click the arrow under the label **Run** and then **Run Now** to confirm.

     ![Data Insert File](images/run-ddl.png " ")

     ![Data Insert File](images/run-now-ddl.png " ")

-5. Object creation Script output is visible on the page after execution.
+5. Object creation script output is visible on the page after execution.
 You can see the total number of statements executed and the total number of errors encountered (see "Statements Processed", "Successful" and "With Errors").

     ![Data Insert File](images/successful-ddl.png " ")